Get to work. We'll help you.

 We want you to thrive here at CCAD.

 Thriving means pursuing wellness, practicing balance and treating our neighbors and ourselves with the whole person in mind.
 It is an ongoing process, not a final product, and each wellness area in our lives — the physical, emotional, social, occupational and intellectual — is important.
 The Counseling & Wellness Center, which provides free counseling and limited medication services, is here to help you get to know your process, work through barriers and meet your goals here at CCAD.

 The CWC is located on the first floor of the Crane Center.

 Contact the CWC

 To schedule an appointment or to learn more, visit the Counseling & Wellness Center MY CCAD page.

 CCAD expects all students to carry health insurance that provides coverage for both preventative and emergency health care needs.
-Students who do not have health insurance or have questions about where to access health insurance options may contact the Student Affairs Office at 614.222.4044.
+Students who do not have health insurance or have questions about where to access health insurance options may contact the Student Affairs at firstname.lastname@example.org.

 International students attending CCAD on an I-20 visa are automatically enrolled in CCAD’s International Student Health Insurance Plan.
 The International Student Health Insurance Plan is a comprehensive plan that provides coverage for preventative care (including immunizations), major medical emergencies, prescriptions, and mental health.
 International students may also choose to enroll their eligible dependents (spouses and children) in the plan for an additional fee.